Real-Time Scoring Platform for Halfpipe, Slopestyle & Big Air Events

 Twin-tip skis (tips and tails curved upward) enable switch riding and creative trick landings.
 Ski dimensions vary by discipline: shorter, softer skis for slopestyle rails; stiffer, more stable skis for big air landing impact; medium flex for halfpipe versatility.
 Park skis typically measure 160-180cm, significantly shorter than all-mountain or racing skis, providing maneuverability for spins while maintaining stability for landings.
 Modern construction incorporates lightweight materials, reinforced edges for rail durability, and impact-resistant cores.

 Freeskiing bindings must withstand massive landing forces while releasing appropriately during crashes to prevent injuries.
-Most professional freeskiers use adjustable DIN settings (release force measurement) between 10-14, significantly higher than recreational settings.
+Professional freeskiers use adjustable DIN settings (release force measurement) that are typically higher than recreational settings, with exact values determined by a certified technician based on the skier's weight, height, ability, and boot sole length per ISO 11088 standards.
 Binding position varies by riding style—centered mounting for maximum switch performance, or slightly forward for traditional skiing feel.
 Boot selection balances support for landings with flexibility for trick execution, with professionals typically using boots with 100-110 flex ratings.

-Helmets are mandatory at all professional freeskiing competitions.
-Modern helmet technology integrates MIPS (Multi-directional Impact Protection System) meeting ASTM F2040 and CE EN 1077 standards.
+Helmets are mandatory at professional freeskiing competitions sanctioned by FIS and major event organizers.
+Competition helmets must meet certification standards such as ASTM F2040 (US) or CE EN 1077 (Europe).
+Many modern helmets also incorporate MIPS (Multi-directional Impact Protection System), a rotational impact technology that provides additional protection.
 Back protection, wrist guards, and knee padding provide additional safety during training and competition.
 Many athletes wear impact shorts with tailbone and hip padding for halfpipe and slopestyle practice sessions.
 Goggle technology protects vision while providing clarity in varying snow conditions.

 Freeskiing continues evolving rapidly, with progression in tricks, technology integration, global growth, and cultural shifts shaping the sport's future.

 Freeskiing's technical progression continues at remarkable pace.
 Triple corks (three off-axis rotations) transitioned from impossible to expected in big air finals over just one Olympic cycle.
 Switch skiing (backwards) difficulty now rivals regular-stance tricks, with athletes performing switch triple corks in competition.
 Women's freeskiing progression accelerated dramatically following Olympic inclusion—tricks considered impossible for women in 2014 became qualification standards by 2022.
-Eileen Gu's double cork 1620 in big air competition exemplified this rapid progression.
+The double cork 1620 appearing in women's big air competition exemplified this rapid progression.

 Live streaming, instant replay, and automated judging systems transform how audiences experience freeskiing competitions.
 JudgeMate's real-time scoring integration with broadcast graphics allows viewers to see judge decisions immediately, increasing transparency and engagement.
 Athlete training increasingly incorporates data analysis, video review, and simulation technology.
 Foam pits, airbags, and water ramps enable athletes to attempt dangerous tricks in safer environments before performing them on snow.
 Social media transformed freeskiing's content landscape, with athletes building personal brands through Instagram, YouTube, and TikTok.